mps0/Thesis_Report/README.md

-- **masterThesis.pdf** is my master's thesis titled "Geometry Tessellation in Graphics Pipelines"
+- **masterThesis.pdf** is my master's thesis titled "Geometry Tessellation in Graphics Pipelines".

 - **3DProceduralTerrain** Is a paper I wrote about implementing 3D procedural terrain for the "Rendering Techniques" seminar.